sjhorn/sjhorn.github.io/_posts/2015-04-25-the-8-mile-effect.markdown

 So given time is fixed and features are being added, cost will increase.
 For fixed budget software development this is not an option so ultimately time is impacted.

-It's not so strange now how constantly trying to resolve lateness by adding more into a phase is actually counter-productive and actually make the problem worse.
+It's not so strange now how constantly trying to resolve lateness by adding more into a phase is actually counter-productive and makes the problem worse.

 ### A satisfactory level of completion